jameshaydon/lawvere/README.md

 Sum types come equipped with canonical injections.
 The canonical injection into the component with name `foo` is denoted `foo.`, simply mirroring the notation for canonical projections.

-In order to define some simple boolean functions, we'll need to learn how map _from_ sums.
-This is done with a cocone.
-This is simply the specification of a morphism for each component of the sum.
+In order to define some simple boolean functions, we'll need to learn how to map _from_ sums.
+This is done with a _cocone_, which specifies a morphism for each summand.
 This is exacly like a cone except using square brackets instead of braces.
 To illustrate this let's define the negation function:

 ``` lawvere
 ar Base not : Bool --> Bool